The interoperability world is complex with lots of jargon and acronyms. Let's see if we can clear some of those terms up for you.

-A standard communication protocol that permits systems with different operating systems like Linux and Windows to communicate XML messages via HTTP.
-SOAP-based APIs are designed to create, recover, update and delete records like accounts, passwords, leads, and custom objects.
+A standard communication protocol that allows systems with different operating systems like Linux and Windows to communicate XML messages via HTTP.
+SOAP-based APIs are designed to create, recover, update, and delete records like accounts, passwords, leads, and custom objects.
 SOAP is an alternative to REST.

 A type of integration that either stores user credentials or communicates patient identity between systems.
 With Redox, SSO is the launch of one system within the context of another and authorizes access to the user.
 Learn more about Redox SSO: